ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 ---
-title: PDF Reader \| Setting up Vim for LaTeX Part 4
+title: PDF Reader for LaTeX and Vim \| Vim and LaTeX Series Part 6
 ---
 # Setting Up a PDF Reader for Writing LaTeX with Vim
 This is part six in a [seven part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
 This article explains, for both Linux and macOS, how to set up a PDF reader for displaying the PDF file associated with the LaTeX source file being edited in Vim.